Edem94/Python_projects/README.md

-# Task manager simple project
+# Python projects
-Task manager project created with Python Django Framework
+Simple projects created with Python and Django Framework